memeit-lol/memeit.lol/README.md

    * Bug Reports will be published as issues on GitHub.
    * Submissions include screenshots, video recordings or animated GIFs if they help to describe / understand the bug reported.

-##### Be sure to include the github repository AND the related information necessary in your Utopian submission<br>to be credited for your contribution.
+##### Be sure to include the github repository AND the related information necessary in your Utopian submission<br>for your greatest chance to be credited for your contribution.

 ## Steemit.LOL Roadmap
    * SteemConnect Portal <sup>(Finished)</sup>